patagonaa/solar-system/README.md

 ![photo of the flight case with the lid open so you can see the wired up battery packs and BMS bus connections to the ESP32](img/01_battery/09_battery-with-esp.jpg)

 ## Inverter
-I decided to go with a "EASun ISolar-SMH-II-7KW" (which is produced by the OEM "Voltronic", similar/equal devices are also sold under the names "MPPSolar", "PowMr", "Powland", "FSP", ...), mostly because it was cheap and has a lot of output power.
+I decided to go with a "EASun ISolar-SMH-II-7KW" (which is produced by the ODM "Voltronic", similar/equal devices are also sold under the names "MPPSolar", "PowMr", "Powland", "FSP", ...), mostly because it was cheap and has a lot of output power.

 ![picture of the inverter with two Schuko sockets and thick battery wires hooked up to it](img/03_inverter/01_inverter.jpg)